 “This sounds lame.
 Those blueberries must have been funky.”

-“Heed their warning, C.J., lest my fate be your own,” Carol moaned woefully, as though there was another way to moan.
+“Heed their warning, C.J., lest my fate be your own,” Carol moaned woefully, being the only way she knew to moan.

 “What fate?
 You mean that station wagon you had?
 I’m saving up for a Miata.”